tstoe/TimothyStoeckel-Portfolio/README.md

 Engineering Portfolio

 ## About Me
-I am a Junior at Iowa State University studying Aerosapce Engineering.
+I am a Senior at Iowa State University studying Aerosapce Engineering.
 I have hands-on experience in mechanical design, data analysis, and system development.
 My interests focus on aerospace and mechanical systems, where I enjoy solving complex problems through design and computation.
 I am looking to apply my skills in an engineering role where I can contribute to real-world systems and continue learning.
 Outside of coursework, I build personal projects to deepen my technical knowledge.

 ## Projects